The Weak Gravity Conjecture: A Review: Implications and Connections

 The WGC provides a constraint, following~\cite{Ibanez:2015fcv}, because we require $B \gg 1$ for an exponentially suppressed tunneling probability, but the WGC implies that $B < B_\mathrm{max}$ where $B_\mathrm{max}$ is obtained when $T_3$ saturates~\eqref{WGCdomain}.
 These can only be consistent when $B_\mathrm{max} \gg 1$.
 Together with the estimates $\phi \sim M^2/g$ and $g M^2 \sim \Lambda^4/f$ required for consistent relaxion phenomenology, this inequality translates into a bound on the EFT scale:

 For $\Lambda = \Lambda_{\text{QCD}}$, this bound becomes

 which for $b \sim 1$ rivals the bound for consistency of the relaxion model discussed previously.

 Thus, the three-form WGC provides an interesting constraint on cosmological relaxation implemented via axion monodromy.
 On the other hand a similar constraint may also be derived independently of the WGC, and in the original paper it was shown that this constraint could be satisfied without spoiling the model.
 Therefore neither the axion WGC nor the three-form WGC seem to pose a fatal challenge to the axion monodromy version of the cosmological relaxation model.
 It is worth mentioning, however, that embedding the model into string theory nonetheless seems to be very challenging, if not impossible.
 In particular, \cite{McAllister:2016vzi} argued that within a string compactification, the huge winding number of the relaxion corresponds to a huge charge carried by branes or fluxes (this is already apparent in the model \eqref{eq:monodromy} since $\star F_4$ is rolling).
 This charge backreacts on the compactification geometry and eventually spoils the relaxation mechanism.
 The relaxion scenario may lie in the Swampland, but if so then the most stringent top-down constraints do not come from the WGC.
+Even if axion monodromy does not give a viable realization of the relaxion model in string theory however, it is a quite plausible candidate for realizing inflation: we return to this in section \ref{ssec:axioninflation}.